python/cpython/Doc/library/cgi.rst

 provide valid input to your scripts.
 For example, if a curious user appends another ``user=foo`` pair to the query string, then the script would crash, because in this situation the ``getvalue("user")`` method call returns a list instead of a string.
-Calling the :meth:`toupper` method on a list is not valid (since lists do not have a method of this name) and results in an :exc:`AttributeError` exception.
+Calling the :meth:`~str.upper` method on a list is not valid (since lists do not have a method of this name) and results in an :exc:`AttributeError` exception.